cewing/training.python_web/source/presentations/session01.rst

     These scripts are set up to execute using the Python with which they were built.

-    Running these scripts will use the Python executable in your virtualenv, *even if that virtualenv is not active*!
+    Running these scripts *from this location* will use the Python executable in your virtualenv, *even if that virtualenv is not active*!

 Deactivation
 ------------